stoicsapien1/stoicsapien1/README.md

 # 👋 Hi,There!

 ## About Me
 Welcome to my GitHub profile!
 I'm Belal Ahmed Siddiqui, a passionate individual with a background in both Bachelor's and Master's degrees.
-I completed my B.Tech from Aligarh Muslim University and pursuing my M.Tech from the esteemed Indian Statistical Institute.
+I completed my B.Tech from Aligarh Muslim University and pursuing my M.Tech from the Indian Statistical Institute.
 My academic journey has fueled my curiosity in various fields, with a particular interest in Data Science, Statistics, Machine Learning, Deep Learning, and Technical Writing.

 ## 🚀 Projects
 - **Blood Donation Prediction**: This project leverages predictive analytics to forecast blood donation patterns, aiming to streamline blood donation campaigns and improve blood supply management.